azurecitadel/azurecitadel/content/arc/servers/010-prereqs.md

 ## Next

+{{< flash >}}
-⚠️ For those of you attending an Azure Arc for Servers partner hack then you should now be good to go.
-We have pre-configured everything else for you so that you can make the best use of your time.
+For those of you attending an Azure Arc partner hack then you should now be good to go.
 We'll see you when the hack starts.

-The kick off meeting will be in the General channel within the dedicated *Azure Arc for Servers partner hack* team.
+The kick off meeting will be in the General channel within the dedicated *Azure Arc Partner Hack* team.

+⚠️ Don't read the next lab page until instructed!
+{{< flash >}}